 Amid the accelerated growth of cloud computing in recent years, the on-premises data center is still alive and kicking—at least for now.
 But cloud investment remains the focus of attention.
 A recent report from Synergy Research showed huge growth in cloud expenditure, with hyperscale capacity set to triple in the next six years.

 As cloud adoption soars, on-premises as a share of critical IT load will shrink.
-But the picture is not as dire as it may look for on-prem, which, despite decreasing as percent of spend, will likely continue to grow in capacity.
+But the picture is not as dire as it may look for on-prem, despite it decreasing as percent of spend.
+In fact, the Uptime Institute concluded from its latest data center survey that on-prem data centers “remain foundational” for enterprises.

 All things considered, on-premises is here for the foreseeable future.
 This is despite the relentless (and highly successful) attempts by the cloud service providers to grow their market share.